-a) Effect of aeromedical factors such as noise and vibration; and b) Effect of physical forces during normal flight.
+- a) Effect of aeromedical factors such as noise and vibration; and - b) Effect of physical forces during normal flight.

-SECTION V - SMALL AEROPLANES - AEROPLANES OVER 750 KG BUT NOT EXCEEDING 5 700 KG FOR WHICH APPLICATION FOR CERTIFICATION WAS SUBMITTED ON OR AFTER 13 DECEMBER 2007
+PART V - SMALL AEROPLANES

+PART VA - AEROPLANES OVER 750 KG BUT NOT EXCEEDING 5 700 KG FOR WHICH APPLICATION FOR CERTIFICATION WAS SUBMITTED ON OR AFTER 13 DECEMBER 2007 BUT BEFORE 7 MARCH 2021

-- 1.1.1 Further to the provisions of Section 12, 13 and 14 of the Air Navigation Regulations, the Standards of this part are applicable in respect of all aeroplanes designated in 1.1.2 for which an application for the issue of a Type Certificate is submitted to the appropriate national authorities on or after 13 December 2007. - 1.1.2 Further to the provisions of Section 12, 13 and 14 of the Air Navigation Regulations, except for those Standards and Recommended Practices which specify a different applicability, the Standards and Recommended Practices of this part shall apply to all aeroplanes having a maximum certificated take-off mass greater than 750 kg but not exceeding 5 700 kg intended for the carriage of passengers or cargo or mail in international air navigation. - Note 1: The aeroplanes described in 1.1.2 are known in some States as normal, utility and aerobatic category aeroplanes. - Note 2: The following Standards do not include quantitative specifications comparable to those found in national airworthiness codes.
-In accordance with 1.2.1 of Section II, these Standards are to be supplemented by requirements established, adopted or accepted by Contracting States. - 1.1.3 Further to the provisions of Section 12, 13 and 14 of the Air Navigation Regulations, the level of airworthiness defined by the appropriate parts of the comprehensive and detailed national code referred to in 1.2.1 of Section II for the aeroplanes designated in 1.1.2 shall be at least substantially equivalent to the overall level intended by the broad Standards of this part. - 1.1.4 Further to the provisions of Section 12, 13 and 14 of the Air Navigation Regulations, unless otherwise stated, the Standards apply to the complete aeroplane including its powerplants, systems and equipment.
+- 1.1.1 Further to the provisions of Section 12, 13 and 14 of the Air Navigation Regulations, the Standards of this part of this part are applicable in respect of all aeroplanes designated in 1.1.2 for which an application for the issue of a Type Certificate was submitted to the appropriate national authorities on or after 13 December 2007 but before 7 March 2021. - 1.1.2 Further to the provisions of Section 12, 13 and 14 of the Air Navigation Regulations, except for those Standards and Recommended Practices which specify a different applicability, the Standards and Recommended Practices of this part shall apply to all aeroplanes having a maximum certificated take-off mass greater than 750 kg but not exceeding 5 700 kg intended for the carriage of passengers or cargo or mail in international air navigation. - Note 1: The aeroplanes described in 1.1.2 are known in some States as normal, utility and aerobatic category aeroplanes. - Note 2: The following Standards do not include quantitative specifications comparable to those found in national airworthiness codes.
+In accordance with 1.2.1 of Part II, these Standards are to be supplemented by requirements established, adopted or accepted by Contracting States. - 1.1.3 Further to the provisions of Section 12, 13 and 14 of the Air Navigation Regulations, the level of airworthiness defined by the appropriate parts of the comprehensive and detailed national code referred to in 1.2.1 of Part II for the aeroplanes designated in 1.1.2 shall be at least substantially equivalent to the overall level intended by the broad Standards of this part. - 1.1.4 Further to the provisions of Section 12, 13 and 14 of the Air Navigation Regulations, unless otherwise stated, the Standards apply to the complete aeroplane including its powerplants, systems and equipment.